Cascabel Pepper (Chile Cascabel)

 They are also known by other names, including “chile bola”, which means “ball chili” in Spanish, the “rattle chile” for the distinctive rattling sounds of the dried pods, or guajones.

 The Cascabel Pepper is grown in several areas of Mexico.
-Interestingly, the name “cascabel” applies to both the fresh and dried versions of the peppers, which is rare in Mexico, where most dried peppers have completely different names from their fresh counterparts.
+Interestingly, the name “cascabel” applies to both the fresh and dried versions of the peppers, which is rare in Mexico, where most dried chiles have completely different names from their fresh counterparts.

 What Does a Cascabel Pepper Look Like?